 Check for Availability

 With the name in hand, you can start a preliminary search on Google, the Secretary of State database for your state, and the U.S. Patent and Trademark Office (USPTO) site.
-A no-conflict, free trademark search will let you see if the name is available in all 50 states.
+A no-conflict, free trademark search will let you see if business names are available in all 50 states.
 You can also look into how to buy a business name if your choice is taken but not currently in use.

 If you don’t find the name, you can go to your local county clerk’s office and file a “Doing Business As” (DBA) or a “Fictitious Business Name” (FBN).
 The DBA and FBN protect against name theft and it lets people know who actually owns the business.